AdaptiBar. You keep hearing this name. What is it, some kind of protein snack?

 There is a timing analysis page that covers the average time you take to answer a question, your projected completion time of the bar exam, and even a sweet spot for pacing yourself to answer the most questions at the highest accuracy rate.

 Back to the question at hand: Is AdaptiBar worth it?
+A summary.

 But I can help you weigh the pros and cons so you can decide whether it’s a worthy investment for you.
 This is your bar exam.

 - No real questions left behind.
 Pulls from a database of 1,575+ real questions plus has collections from past study aids that are no longer available from the NCBE

 - Intelligent adaptation.
 Adapts to your strengths and weaknesses automatically (score weighting allows you to pinpoint your weak areas without doing so manually)

 - Simulation options.
 Designed to encourage you to practice and get feedback (exam mode, timer, and explanations), which is the process to improve your score as long as you learn from the process

 - Explanations for all questions.
 Offers detailed explanations so you can validate your understanding or learn from your mistakes (extended explanations available for some questions)

 - Portable.
 Take questions with you wherever you have Internet